maxwell-k/user-aports/README.md

 1. Set 'PACKAGER_PRIVKEY' to the private key in '/etc/abuild.conf':
    `sudo vim /etc/abuild.conf`
 1. Add the corresponding public key to "/etc/apk/keys"
-1. Build everything: `buildrepo local`
+1. Build everything: `buildrepo user`
 1. Packages are in `~/packages`

 ### Locally using "gitlab-runner" and the shell executor